j-ckal/uwus/content/blog/dns-privacy.md

 slug = "dns-privacy"
 +++

-The subject of privacy, surveillance and online security is certainly a can of worms.
+The subject of privacy, surveillance and online security is a *unsightly* can of worms.
 I wanted to put together a short guide on tackling one aspect - DNS.

 ### What's DNS!